Davidgoyh/Davidgoyh/README.md

-- 👋 Hi, I’m @Davidgoyh
+- 👋 Hi, I’m @Davidgoyh, Classroom Teacher, education administrator, RC & Computer hobbyist
-- 👀 I’m interested in Jetracer and RC model
+- 👀 I’m interested in Nvidia Jetracer and RC model
-- 🌱 I’m currently learning Python and Pandas
+- 🌱 I’m currently learning Python and Pandas, ESP32 & Arduino coding project for RC application
-- 💞️ I’m looking to collaborate on AI Driving, BigData and education
+- 💞️ I’m looking to collaborate on AI RC Driving, BigData, STEM Projects and education application

 <!---
 Davidgoyh/Davidgoyh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.